Belén García

 Belén García Espinar (born 26 July 1999) is a Spanish racing driver and pole vaulter.
 She is a Spanish F4 and LMP3 race winner, and came fifth in the W Series in 2022.
-She currently competes in the European Le Mans Series for DKR Engineering.
+She last competed in the European Le Mans Series for DKR Engineering.

 Biography

-Belén García was born and raised in L'Ametlla del Vallès, a small village near the city of Barcelona.
+García was born and raised in L'Ametlla del Vallès, a small village near the city of Barcelona.
 Her parents José Luis and Pilar run motorsport timing company Al Kamel Systems, her father also being a professional rally driver.

 In conjunction with her racing, García is also a competitively-registered pole vaulter with Club Atlètic Granollers.
 García placed 5th at the Catalan U20 Athletics Championships in 2018 with a jump of 3.15 metres.

 Career

 Karting

 García began karting in 2015 in the Spanish Karting Championship, where she finished 10th in 2018 in the Senior-KZ2 class.

 Lower formulae

-She made her professional single-seater debut a year later, competing in the 2019 F4 Spanish Championship for Global Racing Service.
+García made her professional single-seater debut a year later, competing in the 2019 F4 Spanish Championship for Global Racing Service.
 She became the first woman to win a Formula 4 race in Europe at just her second attempt at the Circuito de Navarra, but only managed a best result of seventh after that.
-She eventually finished the season 15th overall on equal points with Nerea Martí, thus beating her to the female trophy on countback.
-She also received a call-up to race for Team Spain at the 2019 FIA Motorsport Games, as their representative in the Formula 4 Cup, where she finished 6th, from 12th on the grid.
+She eventually finished the season 15th overall, beating Nerea Martí to the female trophy on countback.
+She also received a call-up to race for Team Spain at the 2019 FIA Motorsport Games, as their representative in the Formula 4 Cup, where she finished sixth, from 12th on the grid.